ryankinal/campaignnotes/l5r-lions/notes.md

 		* Old katanas
 		* All rusted
 * Time for sleep
-	* Reya and Asami take first watch
+	* Reiha and Asami take first watch
 	* If nighttime had a nighttime, this would be it
 	* Ryo makes a magic moat around the shack
 		* Kami just feel weaker in the Shadowlands